Our Terms and Conditions, Covid-19 Policy, Rescue and Trip Insurance Options

 If the tour participant is under age 18, tour reservation and payment by a parent or guardian is required, and the parent or guardian’s reservation and payment constitutes their consent to the terms above.

 In response to the global pandemic, Run the Alps has developed a company-wide, comprehensive Covid-19 policy.
 Safety is paramount on our trips, and we will only run trips if we believe they can take place with a reasonable level of safety for both guests and guides.

 To assist us in developing and implementing our policies, we are working with Dr. John Anderson.
 Dr. Anderson is an Emergency Room doctor in Reno, Nevada, where he treats COVID-19 patients.
 He is also founder of Tahoe Wilderness Medicine, Medical Director for the Broken Arrow Skyrace, and has consulted with a variety of wilderness medical groups, including Outward Bound.
 He is also a longtime ultrarunner.

 Run the Alps trips will not run with a World Health Organization Level 3 Advisory in the destination country or countries.
 Our trip cancellation terms offer substantial refunds if there is a Level 3 Advisory put in place after your reservation is made.
 To review to these terms, see Section 1 of Terms and Conditions.

-* If a guide or guest experiences any possible Covid-19 symptoms (aches, cough, fever, fatigue) they must report it to their Run the Alps guide and not attend that day’s run.
+If a guide or guest experiences any possible Covid symptoms such as aches, cough, fever, or fatigue they must report it to Run the Alps and not attend the run.